Tearsheet

 John Evans, Chief Executive Officer and Board Member

-Mr. Evans joined Beam Therapeutics in 2017 as CEO.
-He previously served as an early employee and member of the leadership team at Agios Pharmaceuticals, where he was Senior Vice President for Corporate Development and Portfolio Leadership.
-At Agios, he provided strategic and operational leadership for a portfolio of IDH inhibitors and helped initiate and lead a landmark alliance with Celgene, which resulted in over $600 million of funding and investments across multiple research collaborations.
-He also co-led Agios's expansion into rare genetic diseases.
-Prior to Agios, Mr. Evans worked at Infinity Pharmaceuticals, McKinsey & Company, and MedImmune.
-He also served as interim CEO for Prime Medicine.
+John Evans joined Beam Therapeutics in 2017 as Chief Executive Officer and a director.
+He has extensive experience in company-building, corporate development, and drug development within the biotechnology industry.
+Prior to Beam, Mr. Evans was an early employee and a member of the leadership team at Agios Pharmaceuticals, most recently serving as Senior Vice President for Corporate Development and Portfolio Leadership.
+At Agios, he provided strategic and operational leadership for a portfolio of IDH inhibitors, including IDHIFA and TIBSOVO, and helped lead Agios' alliance with Celgene.
+He also co-led Agios' expansion into rare genetic diseases.
+Before Agios, Mr. Evans worked at Infinity Pharmaceuticals, McKinsey & Company (Pharmaceuticals practice), and MedImmune.
+Mr. Evans served as interim CEO for Prime Medicine Inc. and continues to serve on its board.
+He also held a Venture Partner role at ARCH Venture Partners LLC from April 2017 to March 2021, a firm that invests in early-stage biotechnology companies.
+Additionally, he is on the board of Verve Therapeutics, Inc. and Orbital Therapeutics, Inc.

 Giuseppe Ciaramella, Ph.D., President